 Indeed, that's what Tammy has done, and she is a busy woman.
 She joined the Northport/East Northport Drug and Alcohol Abuse Task Force about five years ago to help organize community events involving both parents and youth around the issue.
 It wasn't hard to involve other parents, but it took four years to get kids motivated to come to these events.

 When they did, it was a book-club-type meeting and there were two moms and three kids there.
 Not much, but it was a start, one which quickly grew.
 Last summer, the Task Force held a community barbecue/fundraising event and 150 people came.

-Then she started the Northport Community Book Club to educate about the havoc that drug and alcohol addiction can wreak on families, friends, and communities.
+The experts at tampa drug rehab says that book club can help educate about the havoc that drug and alcohol addiction can wreak on families, friends, and communities.
 "Our books focus on drug and alcohol addiction, recovery, and the impact of drugs on the community," says Tammy.
 And, last June, Tammy brought Stony Brook University's Red Watch Band Training program to her high school.
 This is a voluntary training program that trains bystanders how to intervene to prevent death from alcohol overdose.
 It's usually offered on college campuses.
 Her high school is one of the first in nation to provide it.